Peruvian Green Sauce is a jalapeno, cilantro, garlic lover's delight! I really must say this is WAY BETTER than ketchup! I eat it on everything!

 Instructions

-Combine all ingredients in a food processor, except for the olive oil.
+Combine all ingredients in a food processor or blender, except for the olive oil.

 Blend, while pulsing and scraping down sides of bowl, until fully processed.